AI4Finance-Foundation/FinRL/README.md

 ## Overview

-FinRL has three layers: applications, drl agents, and market environments.
+FinRL has three layers: applications, agents, and market environments.

 For a trading task (on the top), an agent (in the middle) interacts with an environment (at the bottom), making sequential decisions.